spaceandtimelabs/blitzar-rs/docs/commitments/get_curve25519_generators.md

-Gets the generators used in the `compute_curve25519_commitments` function
+Gets the generators used in the `compute_curve25519_commitments` function.

 In total, the function gets `generators.len()` points.
-These points are converted from 1280-bit Curve25519 points used in the scalar multiplication of the commitment computation, to 256-bit Ristretto points.
+These points are converted from 1280-bit `curve25519` points used in the scalar multiplication of the commitment computation, to 256-bit Ristretto points.
 This function also allows the user to provide an offset so that a shift is applied in the retrieval.
 The following operation is applied: